-If it is revealed, once the lease contract has been signed, that an application, or documents relating to it, contain false information, the allocation is void, and the tenant shall, in accordance with the request of the Student Housing offices, vacate the housing within 30 days from his receipt of a written summons to that effect, if he has moved in to an apartment / room.
+If it is revealed, once the lease contract has been signed, that an application, or documents relating to it, contain false information, the allocation is void, and the tenant shall, in accordance with the request of the Student Housing offices, vacate the premises immediately after receiving written notice of cancellation, if he has moved in to an apartment / room.

 3.4.3 The applicant owns housing

 If it is revealed that the applicant is registered as a owner of apartment in the capital area, proof of that it is on sale or sold must be shown (the capital area includes Reykjavík, Kópavogur, Hafnarfjörður, Mosfellsbær, Seltjarnarnes, Garðabær and Bessastaðahreppur).
 It is not allowed to assign housing to applicant until the apartment is sold and proof of that has been delivered to Student housing.
 If it is revealed after the contract is signed, that the tenant owns an apartment in the capital area, the contract can be terminated.
 Applicant that is a owner of housing outside of the capital area is catogarized in E. cf. Article 7.

 Application is not accepted if the applicant owes rent for one month or more for his residence in student housings.
 The same applies if the applicant is in debt with Icelandic Student Services (Félagsstofnun stúdenta) due to other matters.
 It is also allowed to refuse an application if the applicant has lived in Student housing before and contract was terminated due to lack of credits, debt or as the conditions of the contract were not fulfilled.
 Applications for a transfer to a larger apartment will be refused if tenant is in debt with Icelandic Student Services.
 Same applies for applications for renewal of contract and new contracts.

 If an applicant has been dismissed from Student Housing due to a breach of Student Housing regulations, the application shall be rejected.